 Visit the Opioid Solutions Center to access tools, templates, and other county-developed resources for conducting a needs assessment.

-This resource was created through a partnership between the Johns Hopkins University Bloomberg School of Public Health, with generous support from Bloomberg Philanthropies, and the National Association of Counties, with generous support from Arnold Ventures.
+This resource was created through a collaboration between the National Association of Counties, with support from Arnold Ventures, and the Johns Hopkins Bloomberg School of Public Health, with support from the Bloomberg Philanthropies Overdose Prevention Initiative.